cindyledev/freeCodeCamp/README.md

 - Refactor Global Variables Out of Functions
 - Use the map Method to Extract Data from an Array
 - Implement map on a Prototype
+- Use the filter Method to Extract Data from an Array